damianhakert/damianhakert.github.io/source/_posts/2015-01-02-the-hardware-that-powers-100k-git-repos.markdown

 ## Falling and Failing over

 Moving away from Amazon meant that we no longer could use AWS' features.
 In case a server dies, we need to be able to failover.

 We used DRBD to create one primary and one slave server.
 One of the servers is active as application server at a time.
 If something goes wrong, we tell DRBD to promote the other server to primary.

 ## Scaling further

 GitLab.com runs well on its current hardware, but is growing ever faster.
 Expanding the current hardware would be expensive and parts are not easy to get by.

 In the future, GitLab.com will be hosted on Amazon AWS again.
 This will allow us to scale horizontally more easily.
-On top, Amazon recently introduced 10+TB instances, which will make migrating easy.
+On top of this, Amazon recently introduced 10+TB instances, which will make migrating easy.